joseima/Marvel-Cards/README.md

 - Using SASS from the SASS dir an statics files  from Statics.
 - Typescript implemented (almost all), interfaces declared in types.d.ts

+- Testing with Jest and Rect Test domrenderer.
+    - Unit test on Card nd Header components
+    - E2e test on App

 Viable onwards implementations:
 - Manage loading with State an no with conditionals
 - add loading frames to loading renders